Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 Protecting against phishing requires a layered approach—technology alone isn’t enough.
 Here’s how organizations and individuals can bolster their defenses:

-o Defined playbooks ensure rapid action when an attack occurs, minimizing damage.
+• Incident Response Planning: Defined playbooks and cross-functional drills ensure rapid action when an attack occurs.

-o Bite sized newsletters, posters, and lunch and learn sessions keep security top of mind.
+• Continuous Awareness Campaigns: Bite-sized newsletters, posters, and lunch-and-learn sessions keep security top of mind.

 Why Training—Not Just Tools—Makes the Difference